Every pack photographed. Every docket searchable. Every anomaly surfaced — without a single frame leaving the warehouse.

 Every part runs on hardware in the warehouse.
 No cloud APIs, no monthly per-seat fees, no data leaving the premises.
 The system was designed so the QC team could use it immediately and the engineering team could extend it without us.

-Connect the QC record to the broader business — at the customer's request.
+Link the QC record to invoices, dispatch and the wider business — on Havit's timeline, at their request.

 "Every pack is accounted for — and we can pull the evidence in five seconds instead of half a day."